ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

    The `config` folder contains a number of appsettings files, which are utilised during the docker build process.
    Normally you would leave these files as they are unless you start changing urls, ids, etc.

    At time there may be a need to edit some values.
-For instance, the default validity period for an access token can be set in the `auth-server\appsettings.Release.json`
+For instance, the default validity period for an access token can be set in the `auth-server\appsettings.Release.json`.

    If any setting is changed, the containers need to be rebuild.
-   Ie, `docker compose down`, followed by `docker compose up --build` Step 1 may need to be repeated.
+   Ie, `docker compose down`, followed by `docker compose up --build`.

+   Step 1 may need to be repeated.

 4. Certificates (depends)